PhD Course

 Industry

-The success in adequately preparing PhD students for work in the industrial sector is confirmed by the fact that most students readily find work in regional, national and international companies operating in the chemical and pharmaceutical sector.
-The industrial interest in the training provided by the CDSM is also demonstrated by the growing presence of doctoral students with industry-funded doctoral fellowships.
+The Program’s success in adequately preparing doctoral students for industrial careers is confirmed by the fact that many students quickly find employment in regional, national, and international companies operating in the chemical and pharmaceutical sectors.
+The strong industrial interest in the training provided by the CDSM is also demonstrated by the increasing number of doctoral fellowships funded by industries.

-After the completion of the doctoral program, a significant number of students continue with post-doctoral research activities at national and international universities, which constitutes the first step towards an independent academic career.
-The excellent level of training allows PhDs to successfully compete for postdoctoral positions at top international universities.
+After completing the PhD program, a significant number of students continue with postdoctoral research at national and international universities, which represents the first step toward an independent academic career.
+The excellent level of training enables PhD graduates to successfully compete for postdoctoral positions at leading international universities.

 Curriculum